 Enhanced Driver's License (EDL)

-The Western Hemisphere Travel Initiative (WHTI) requires U.S. citizens returning home from Canada, Mexico, the Caribbean or Bermuda, by land or sea, are now required to present a U.S. Passport, U.S. Passport Card or an Enhanced Driver's License (EDL).
-For up to date travel document requirements visit the US Customs and Border Protection page.
+U.S. citizens returning from Canada, Mexico, the Caribbean or Bermuda, by land or sea, are now required to present a U.S. Passport, U.S. Passport Card or an Enhanced Driver's License (EDL).
+For up to date travel document requirements see US Customs and Border Protection.

 Locations issuing Enhanced Driver License/Non-Driver ID